devnacho/myblog/source/blog_articles/different-ways-to-add-if-else-statements-in-JSX.md

 ```

 ### Option 2:
-Often times to keep the `render` function clean I separate the conditional in a
+Oftentimes, to keep the render function clean, I separate the conditional in a
-different function that handles the If-Else.
+different function that handles the If…Else statement.

 ```language-js
 class HelloMessage extends React.Component {